-Brian O’Connell, Director and founder of the practice has been specializing in the area of healthcare and medical planning for almost 45 years and is an expert in the wider area of strategic planning of hospitals.
+Brian O’Connell, Director and founder of the practice has been specialising in the area of healthcare and medical planning for almost 50 years and is an expert in the wider area of strategic planning of hospitals.
 In 1968 he joined TP Kennedy and Partners, became a partner in 1974, and continued in the subsequent practices of TP Kennedy Brady Stanley O’Connell and Brady Stanley O’Connell.
 In 1997 he formed Brian O’Connell Associates Architects the precursor to O’Connell Mahon Architects.

 His experience in preparing development plans and strategic studies includes over 30 hospitals throughout the country; Wexford General Hospital; St Luke’s Hospital Kilkenny, MWRH Limerick, MWRH Ennis, NWRH Ennis, University Hospital Galway, the Bon Secours Hospital Group, MRH Tullamore, and many others.